 Finally, if you have the right credit card, you can even get Global Entry with TSA PreCheck for free.
 A number of top travel cards offer an automatic credit for up to $120 when you apply for Global Entry and charge the application fee to your card.

-Even with all the options presented above, if you still find yourself standing in a TSA screening line with nothing but your standard driver's license after May 7th, don't worry.
-You're still likely to make it onto your flight.
+Even with all the options presented above, if you still find yourself standing in a TSA screening line with nothing but your standard driver's license, you're still likely to make it onto your flight, so long as you leave yourself some extra time at the airport.

-Why?
-Well, because as the rule notes, "as of January 2024, only approximately 56% of driver's licenses and state ID's in circulation nationally are REAL ID-compliant."
+According to the TSA, "as of January 2024, only approximately 56% of driver's licenses and state ID's in circulation nationally are REAL ID-compliant."
+Those numbers are undoubtedly higher today, but there are still millions of people who don't have a REAL ID, and many who likely aren't even aware of it.